Need to hire a van or trailer for a band or musical group to go on tour? The type of vehicle you hire will depend on:

 If you need to carry equipment, the best solution is often to rent a van, too.
 Another alternative is a trailer, but not all minibus hire companies allow the use of a trailer - check before you book.

-For bands that want to keep everything in one vehicle and don't need seating for more than 9-11 people, a Splitter can be the best solution.
+For bands that want to keep everything in one vehicle and don't need seating for more than 9-11 people, a self drive Splitter van can be the best solution.

 Splitters are normally long wheelbase panel vans divided into two sections.
 The rear section houses the band's equipment while the front section has seating and perhaps other luxury minibus facilities like tables, music and air-conditioning.